 And say what you like about the chaps down under, they are bloody hilarious.
 So, you’ve got a series of TV adverts in which the only spoken word is ‘bugger’; two bulls and a sheep shagger; the toughness-rubs-off ad; and even the odd non-Toyota parody…

-(I found another couple of the Daily Mail website, but I have too much respect for you, our readers, to ever take you there.)
+(I found another couple on The Daily Mail website, but I have too much respect for you to ever take you there.)

 And why do Australians refer to a pickup as a ‘ute’?
 The reason is, so the story goes, because an Australian farmer’s wife wrote to the Ford Motor Company back in the early thirties, asking why she couldn’t buy a car that was respectable enough to take her and her family to church on a Sunday yet still practical enough to take the pigs to market on a Monday.
 The result was the Ford Model T Coupe Utility, or ‘ute’.